USS THOMAS S. GATES CG 51

 USS Thomas S. Gates was scheduled to become, in fall 1998, the first installation ship in the U.S. Navy's Integrated Ship Controls (ISC) Program.
 This upgrade program aimed to install innovative labor and cost savings initiatives on Gates, USS Ticonderoga (CG 47), USS Vincennes (CG 49) and USS Valley Forge (CG 50).
 Many of the technologies installed are the result of the initiatives proven sucessful on Yorktown (CG 48).
 The upgrade program also included options to install systems on the remaining 22nd AEGIS-class cruisers.

-May 1, 2005 USS Thomas S. Gates departed the South Florida region after participating in the 2005 Fleet Week USA festivities and the Air and Sea Show held in Fort Lauderdale, Fla., April 25-May 1.
+April 25, 2005 USS Thomas S. Gates pulled into Port Everglades, Fla., fdor a six-day port visit to participate in annual Fleet Week USA festivities and the Air and Sea Show held in Fort Lauderdale.

-June 10, USS Thomas S. Gates departed Naval Station Pascagoula, Miss., in order to evade approaching Tropical Storm Arlene.
+June 10, USS Thomas S. Gates emergency sortied from Naval Station Pascagoula to evade the approaching Tropical Storm Arlene.